moehriegitt/hob3l/README.md

 ![2D CSG](img/csg1-new.png)

-In the hope that the latter is faster.
-First experiments indeed indicate a huge speed-up for a non-trivial example, and much better computational stability.
+The latter work flow is much faster, especially for non-trivial examples, and has much better computational stability.

 The idea is explained in more detail
 [in my blog](http://www.theiling.de/cnc/date/2018-09-23.html).